3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 Messaging, a strong brand, a logical funnel, and social proof will net you more conversions...but it’s ultimately about what you offer and what your customer wants.

-...so how does a website redesign help?
+...so how does a website redesign project plan help?

 Low conversion rates are often a symptom of some issue with your messaging, structure, identity, funnel, or ability to build trust.
 A website redesign strategy that improves all of those aspects will improve your conversion rates.